DiamondLightSource/freephil/docs/usage.rst

 Command-line arguments
 ======================

-In theory the user could save and edit the generated parameter files.
+In theory, the user could save and edit the generated parameter files.
 However, in many practical situations this manual step can be avoided.
 Phil is designed with the idea that the application inspects all input files and uses the information found to fill in the blanks